extremenetworks/ansible-extreme/GettingStartedwithAnsibleusingGNS3.md

 3. Once done, the "Network Automation" Container can be seen under the "End Devices" list
 4. Drag the docker container to the workspace and GNS3 will automatically pull the required files from its repository over the Internet

 > By default, the Network Automation docker container includes Python 2.7, NAPALM, pyntc, Netmiko and Ansible.
-So no need to install those separately.
+So you do not need to install these separately.

 ## Setting up a Test Topology